 The reason forced rehab rarely works – if the addict isn't ready, it won't last.
 Even when they are ready, it's a journey full of obstacles (translation- life) that they self-medicated their way around for years.

 Addiction Recovery for Parents

 Just as addicts don't get better until they're ready, the same is true for parents.
 However, addiction recovery for parents is not about getting off a drug.
 It's about stopping enabling and unhealthy behavior that is damaging themselves and, in most cases, their loved ones.
-When we, as parents, bail our addict out of trouble, whatever form that takes, we are prolonging the time it takes for them to experience the consequences of their behavior.
+As parents, we bail our addict out of trouble.
+Whatever form that takes, we are prolonging the time it takes for them to experience the consequences of their behavior.
 That keeps us locked into their world.
 That's is not a healthy place for us to be.

 The Moment of Truth

 When we see parents at our PAL meetings for the first time, most have reached the point of desperation.
 They don't know where else to turn.
 When they come to PAL, parents learn about how addiction affects the addict and family.
 They long to know that someone understands what they're going through.
 Hearing from other parents whose sons or daughters are addicts offers that comfort.